Develop Azure Functions using Visual Studio

 Monitoring functions

 The recommended way to monitor the execution of your functions is by integrating your function app with Azure Application Insights.
-When you create a function app in the Azure portal, this integration is done for you by default.
-However, when you create your function app during Visual Studio publishing, the integration in your function app in Azure isn't done.
-To learn how to connect Application Insights to your function app, see Enable Application Insights integration.
+You should enable this integration when you create your function app during Visual Studio publishing.

 To learn more about monitoring using Application Insights, see Monitor Azure Functions.